Baby monitor guides

 Privacy & security

-The trust questions that should be settled before the first night
+The trust questions to settle before the first night

-This group helps you assess an app: what happens to audio and video, how devices are paired, and which permissions are reasonable when one device stays in a nursery.
+This group helps you assess an app: what happens to audio and video, how devices pair, and which permissions make sense when one device stays in the nursery.

 Privacy